giridhar7632/Three.js/07-cameras-and-controls.md

 }
 ```

 In the `animation` function, we use the `camera.lookAt` function to point the camera to the position function of the object.
-As we do this in every frame that we render, it will look like camera is exactly following the position of object.
+As we do this in every frame that we render, it will look like camera is exactly following the position of the object.

 ## Controls

-You can move camera around the scene using camera controls.
+You can move the camera around the scene using camera controls.
 Three.js has a number of camera controls you can use to control the camera throughout a scene.
-You have to get the controls seperately.
-These are not it included in Three.js library.
+You have to get the controls separately.
+These are not included in Three.js library.
 [Controls](https://github.com/mrdoob/three.js/blob/master/examples/js/controls)

 ### Orbit controls

-Orbit controls allows the camera to orbit around a center of the scene.
+Orbit controls allow the camera to orbit around the center of the scene.
 You can also provide a target to move around.
 You can add `Orbitcontrols` in a few simple steps.

-1. Create the new instance of the orbit controls and pass the camera.
+Create a new instance of the orbit controls and pass the camera.

 ```js
 const controls = new THREE.OrbitControls(camera, render.domElement)
 ```

-1. Update the controls for every frame.
+Update the controls for every frame.
 You can simply do it in your animation loop.

 ```js
 function animate() {